Nayni/fluse/README.md

 # Fluse

-A fluent and extensible database seeder.
+A fluent and extensible fixture builder.